coderade/nodejs-time-microservice/README.md

 If everything is ok, the console will show the following message:

-`The time micro-service is listening on the http://localhost:PORT in development mode.
+`The time micro-service is listening on the http://localhost:PORT in development mode.`
-Error connecting to Coderade Bot.`

 The service will try to connect on the
-[bot application](https://github.com/coderade/nodejs-msb-slack-bot), so if the bot application is not running you will receive the following error message:
+[bot application](https://github.com/coderade/nodejs-msb-slack-bot), so if the bot application is not running you also will receive the following error message:

 `Error connecting to Coderade Bot.`